R35007/Mock-Server/README.md

 Give a absolute or a relative path to fetch any file and get as a response.

-> Note: The given relative path will be relative to `config.root`.
+> Note: The given relative path will be relative to `config.rootPath`.

 ```jsonc
 {